 - consideration of, and where we are satisfied that the work does not create a threat to the auditor’s independence, approval of auditors’ proposals to provide non-audit services to audited bodies.

-The Terms are not year-specific and will be updated regularly as changes are required.
-They become effective when issued.
+The Terms of Appointment are not year-specific and will be updated regularly as changes are required.

 PSAA is specified as an appointing person under the provisions of the Local Audit and Accountability Act 2014 and regulation 3 of the Local Audit (Appointing Person) Regulations 2015.
 The 2018/19 Terms of Appointment are issued in accordance with its contracts with firms to provide audit services to opted-in bodies.

 2017/18 and earlier years